usc-sail/child-adult-diarization/README.md

 ## Train
 1. Install dependencies (as shown in quick start).
 2. Prepare the train data.
 An example annotation file is shown in example_label.csv.
-The wav files should be 10s, but feel free to modify the codes to change this.
+The wav files can be any size, since the training code (dataset_classes/preprocess.py) samples 10s sub-segments with 50% overlap between adjacent sub-segments.
 The training data structures are as follows:
 ```bash
 project-root/
 │